 General Terms and Conditions

-These General Terms and Conditions, as posted, apply to work performed by DecisionWise.
+These General Terms and Conditions accompany each Service Order.
 In the event of a conflict between the General Terms and Conditions and a Service Order (as amended), the Service Order shall take precedence.
 Until such time as the Client Contract has been fully executed by the parties, all documents and materials submitted by DecisionWise to the Client represent a proposal and not an offer nor an acceptance under general contract law.

 “Client” shall mean the party receiving services from DecisionWise as set forth in the Service Order.

-“Client Contract” shall mean, the Service Order, the General Terms and Conditions, and the Data Processing Agreement (DPA), to the extent the DPA is required by the Client.
+“Client Contract” shall mean, the Service Order, the General Terms and Conditions, and the Data Processing Addendum (DPA), including all Annexes to the DPA.

 “Client Contract Effective Date” is the date listed in the signature block to the Service Order.